edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 ##  What about the disadvantages of eLearning?

 Your employees will undoubtedly benefit from eLearning modules on most topics, as will your ROI.
 But, that doesn't mean that eLearning is always the best solution.
 There are some disadvantages of eLearning.

 For complex, collaborative topics, employees will still get the most benefit from small group training sessions.
 This is also true for hands-on, mentorship programs.
 Further, eLearning courses must be designed well so they don't distract the learner with overly flashy graphics or animations.

-You can learn more about the differences between [eLearning and instructor-led training](/blog/Instructor-led-Training-vs-eLearning/) in our recent post.
+You can learn more about choosing between [eLearning and instructor-led training](/blog/Instructor-led-Training-vs-eLearning/) in our recent post.

 ##  Get started with your own eLearning solutions

-To learn more about the benefits of eLearning in the workplace, click the button below to get in touch with the developers at EdgePoint Learning.
-They can help you determine if eLearning would be the best option for your company.
+To learn more about the benefits of eLearning in the workplace, click the button below to get in touch with our team at EdgePoint Learning.
+We can help you determine if eLearning would be the best option for your company.

 [Contact Us](/contact/ ){:class="button"}